 How to catch Murray Cod

-Gear selection for Murray cod can be quite challenging as you will need to make a choice to go heavy and target the really big ones or go lighter and target the smaller size models.
-These days popular gear choices include things like millerods codfreak paired with a Shimano Curado DC baitcasting reel.
-Gear that is built to be able to cast large swimbaits, soft plastics, and spinner baits but also rugged enough the handle a fish over a meter in size.
-These are also strong rods built for purposes like a Shimano T-Curve combined with a bait caster reel spooled with a 20lb to 40lb braid and a 30lb to 50lb leader.
+Gear selection for Murray cod can be quite challenging as you will need to choose to go heavy and target the really big ones or go lighter and target the smaller size models.
+These days, popular gear choices include Millerods codfreak paired with a Shimano Curado DC baitcasting reel.
+Gear that is built to cast large swimbaits, soft plastics, and spinner baits but also rugged enough to handle a fish over a meter in size.
+These are also strong rods built for purposes like a Shimano T-Curve combined with a bait-caster reel spooled with a 20lb to 40lb braid and a 30lb to 50lb leader.

 Best Baits to Catch Murray Cod

-Our best bait recommendations include scrub worms, Bardi grubs, and yabbies.
-The are several ways to present baits either a running sinker rig or a paternoster rig.
-The rig choice will be dependent on where you are fishing, and the casting distance required.
-Where possible fish with as little weight.
-When land-based you may need a heavy sinker to cast out as far as you can.
+Our best bait recommendations include cheese, scrub worms, Bardi grubs, and yabbies.
+There are several ways to present bait, either a running sinker rig or a paternoster rig.
+The rig choice will be dependent on where you are fishing and the casting distance required.
+Where possible, fish with as little weight as possible.
+When land-based, you may need a heavy sinker to cast out as far as you can.

 Bait Choices